Scott's Valley

-Scott's Valley [sic] is a computer virus, a member of the Slow virus family and distantly related to the Jerusalem virus family.
+Scott's Valley is a computer virus, a member of the Slow virus family and distantly related to the Jerusalem virus family.
 It was discovered in September 1990 in Scotts Valley, California.

-It is named after the city of Scotts Valley, although that is spelled without an apostrophe.
+It is named after the city of Scotts Valley, California, although that is spelled without an apostrophe.

 Infection

 Scott's Valley is a very standard memory resident DOS file infector.
 Upon execution, it goes memory resident and infects COM and EXE files as they are opened.
 It does not infect COMMAND.COM.
 Because Scott's Valley has never been fully analysed, it is unknown whether it also infects OVL files as most Jerusalem variants do.

 Symptoms

 Scott's Valley is only partially analysed, and as such, this list of symptoms may be incomplete.